dispatchrabbi/supper-club-blog/src/index.md

 layout: default.html
 ---

 This is the home page.
 Congratulations!
-It looks fabulous.